alex-r-bigelow/sanitized-wrangling-codes/codes.md

     - Conversation between all authors (A-1, A-2, A-3)
     - "The text components of medical records often contain quantitative measures and features, which however require some pre-processing/structuring.
 In filling out the data dimensions, I considered that the unstructured data would have been pre-processed somehow and was fairly liberal in how that structure could be realized.” (from Alternative Dataset Reflections) -- they are thinking of part of the processing, nnot just the raw

+## DISCREPANCY_BETWEEN_MENTAL_MODELS_AND_RAW_DATA
+  - Compared to the diverse responses to "How frequently do each of the following characterize how you interpret the dataset (including any metadata)?", the responses to "How accurately do each of the following statements characterize how a computer would interpret the raw dataset (including any metadata)?" were disproportionately tabular

 ## Other interesting tidbits not yet coded
   - Half of Tabular respondents expect empty cells